 Take it slow!
 I took six months of complete rest after my replacement and it took a year before I could do push-ups.
 I’ve continued to be conservative, I respect my limitations.
 Over the years I’ve broken many bones (I’m a competitive mountain bike and cyclocross racer), and I’ve always found that once the pain subsided I’ve started back with some sort of gentle movement.
 Fortunately, my injuries have been shoulders/ribs/clavicle, so I’ve always been able to walk or ride the stationary bike, or aqua job or hike.

 So it’s not just about ignoring the injured muscle group, it’s about using proper techniques to fix the mistake that caused the injury and strengthening it.
 Dr. Seedman’s approach is very straightforward, “The single most effective training modality I’ve found for enhancing form and technique is eccentric isometrics.
 That’s because the emphasis on the slow and accentuated eccentric phase allows the lifter to hone in on their body mechanics and fine-tune their body positioning.
-This does wonders for injury restoration and injury prevention.”
+This does wonder for injury restoration and injury prevention.”

-Vinson echoes this approach, saying that as fitness professional his approach with a client is to Protect, Correct and Develop.
+Vinson echoes this approach, saying that as a fitness professional his approach with a client is to Protect, Correct and Develop.
 Once he’s screened someone’s moments, he can pinpoint how it needs to be changed.
 “Correction is simply identifying the area of dysfunctions and redefining them with exercises that will improve your movement patterns.
 By focusing in on the exercises it allows you to develop and create more effective workouts that you can scale by revisiting your screening results from before.”

 So you’ve injured yourself, you’ve trained through it, or were forced to sit out a bit, but the time has come.
 The injury is healed and you’re ready to get back in there and train like you did before.